dsp411/Uncensored-AI/README.md

 > A fully air-gapped, zero-dependency, plug-and-play Local AI environment that runs entirely from a local hard drive, SSD, or USB device.

-Cosmos AI eliminates complicated installations and allows you to run powerful AI models directly on your own hardware without requiring an internet connection.
+This AI eliminates complicated installations and allows you to run powerful AI models directly on your own hardware without requiring an internet connection.
 The system is portable, cross-platform, and designed to work seamlessly across Windows, macOS, Linux, and Android.

 ---